-6. We must believe that Crockett's son, John Wesley, who was made a Mason at Trenton Lodge No. 86 in Trenton, Tennessee some two years after Crockett died, stands only as a mere extraordinary coincidence.
-The second part of the mere coincidence is that Trenton Lodge, where a Chapter of the York Rite was organized in no way makes it possible to consider that John Wesley Crockett was a Royal Arch Mason or may have had someone give him such an apron when he served in Washington, D.C. and before he left office and moved from Tennessee to Louisiana.
+coincidence is that Trenton Lodge, where a Chapter of the York Rite was organized, in no way makes it possible to consider that John Wesley Crockett was a Royal Arch Mason or may have had someone give him such an apron when he served in Washington, D.C. and before he left office and moved from Tennessee to Louisiana.